 Psalm 91 is my go-to Psalm when I am in distress, or not able to sleep.
 I use my imagination and visualize the truths in this Psalm to calm my mind.
 This Psalm clearly shows the correlation between abiding with God and protection from the unseen demonic schemes, that cause pride, anger, fear, worry, and anxiety.
 Fear is expecting something terrible to happen.
 Worry is to feel distressed in your mind by situations outside your control that often cause anger.
 Excessive worry and fear produce anxiety.
 I encourage you to memorize this Psalm because it helps you focus on God’s protection and provision.
 We can also practice speaking this Psalm over our lives through the power and authority of Jesus.
 You may also want to read ANXIETY: Protected by Worry and Fear Strongholds

-For example, I was facing a lay-off that turned nasty.
-My supervisor was harrasing me to force me to quit and not take the layoff so I don’t get unemployment benefits.
+For example, I faced a lay-off that turned nasty.
+My supervisor was harassing me to force me to quit and not take the layoff so I didn’t get unemployment benefits.
 She harassed me every day until I reported her to HR, then she retaliated and made my life worse.
 I became more and more angry.
 I was also anxious because of lies against my reputation.
 The truth is, I was prideful and thought I was more than what I was and should have been appreciated.
 Read, HOW PRIDE DESTROYS

 At the time, I was the only one in my family with full-time work.
 Plus, my job with the University helped my son with his tuition.
-So many I had many worries.
-I felt hopeless, but I focused on Psalms 91 and Isaiah 41:10-14.
+I had many worries and felt hopeless, so I focused my mind on Psalms 91 and Isaiah 41:10-14.
 I quoted this Psalm often, especially when I could not sleep because of the anxiety.
-God transformed my character during that time as I submitted to His gentle rebuke of the many sins in my life.
+God transformed my character during that time as I submitted to His gentle rebuke of the many sins and strongholds in my life.